aaronjugo-15/JUGO-ADV-PROG/DISCUSSION.md

 `return text[1:] + text[0]`

 During testing, I noticed that spaces inside or around the word would disrupt the text formatting.
 To address this, I used `.replace(" ", "")` to clean out spaces first.
 I also made sure that passing an empty string won't cause an error.

+The procedures are as follows:
+- make variable `x` that removes the spaces from the string by using `.replace(" ","")`;
+- make another variable `t` that ignores the first character and inputs after by using indexing; and
+- return `t`.

 `def rotate_word(text):`\
   `  x = text.replace(" ","")`\